panva/node-oidc-provider/recipes/redirect_uri_wildcards.md

 - built for version: ^6.0.0
 - no guarantees this is bug-free, no support will be provided for this, you've been warned, you're on your own
-- if you get caught allowing wildcards production you'll suffer the consequences
+- if you get caught allowing wildcards in production you'll suffer the consequences

 > ⚠️ This violates both the OpenID Connect specification and OAuth 2.0 Security Best Current
 > Practice and opens up your Relying Parties as Open Redirectors during many documented OAuth 2.0